Copper cable certification

 In copper twisted pair wire networks, copper cable certification is achieved through a thorough series of tests in accordance with Telecommunications Industry Association (TIA) or International Organization for Standardization (ISO) standards.
 These tests are done using a certification-testing tool, which provide pass or fail information.
 While certification can be performed by the owner of the network, certification is primarily done by datacom contractors.
 It is this certification that allows the contractors to warranty their work.

 Need for certification

 Installers who need to prove to the network owner that the installation has been done correctly and meets TIA or ISO standards need to certify their work.
-Network owners who want to guarantee that the infrastructure is capable of handling a certain application (e.g. Voice over Internet) will use a tester to certify the network infrastructure.
+Network owners who want to guarantee that the infrastructure is capable of handling a certain application (e.g. Voice over Internet Protocol) will use a tester to certify the network infrastructure.
 In some cases, these testers are used to pinpoint specific problems.
 Certification tests are vital if there is a discrepancy between the installer and network owner after an installation has been performed.